ofiwg/libfabric/man/fi_collective.3.md

 completion of the fi_join_collective operation, an fi_addr is provided that is used as the target address when invoking a collective operation.

 For developer convenience, a set of collective APIs are defined.
-However, these are inline wrappers around the atomic interfaces.
 Collective APIs differ from message and RMA interfaces in that the format of the data is known to the provider, and the collective may perform an operation on that data.
 This aligns collective operations closely with the atomic interfaces.